 Plus "it's a super-eco project," says Feldman, pointing out the reused cabinets and flooring, the solar photovoltaic array, and radiant floor heating.

-Cramped rooms on the house's third floor, including this eating area, were removed to make way for open living spaces and
+Cramped rooms on the house's third floor, including this eating area, were removed to make way for open living spaces and garden.

 The renovation reduced the house's total square footage from 3,700 to 2,997 ― an eco-friendly move.

 “It’s sometimes hard to see the potential, but the house has exceeded our expectations,” says Reed.

 Now new windows and a glazed pivot door open up the family room and eating area.